 Besides rescue operations, rescue departments may also carry out first response and emergency medical care duties if this has been agreed with the health authorities.

-The Department for Rescue Services at the Ministry of the Interior guides and directs rescue services and maintains oversight of their coverage and quality, is in charge of the organisation of rescue services at national level and coordinates the activities of various ministries and sectors in the field of rescue services and their development.
-The Department also decides on providing international assistance in this field.
+The Ministry of the Interior has general responsibility for guiding and directing rescue services and maintaining oversight of their coverage and quality.
+The Ministry of the Interior has also charge of the preparedness and organisation of rescue services at national level, and it develops cooperation of various ministries and sectors in the field of rescue services.

 The rescue authorities for the State are: Director General of the Department for Rescue Services and the public officials of the Ministry of the Interior and Regional State Administrative Agencies appointed by him or her.